- Log in to your Hull York Medical School Office 365 email account and access Microsoft Teams

 Start / attend the meeting

 Just before the meeting is due to start, double click on it in your calendar.
 In the top right-hand corner select join.

 You can now check your video and audio is on, click on PC Mic and Speakers to check the correct mic and speakers are selected and to do a test call, blur your background if required, and then select to join the meeting (join now).

-From the more actions icon on the call menu bar, you can also choose to enable live captions for a live meeting (only available from the app view).
+From the more actions icon on the call menu bar, you can also choose to enable live captions for a live meeting.
 With live captions, Teams can detect what’s said in a meeting and present real-time captions.

 Share screen content during the meeting

 1.When in the video call meeting, click on the screen share icon on the call menu bar to share content.

 2.Choose from the listed options to share: